cdchoy/ppcc/README.md

 #### Executing the Instruction List

 We parse through custom assembly language PPASM using PPEXEC, a Python executor that functions solely to make ordered calls to our PPAPI.
 PPAPI utilizes [AutoHotKey](https://www.autohotkey.com/) to abstract out the human clicker required for manually executing cycles in PPTXTM.

+## Challenges

+PPTXTM's tape length is unfortunately finite.
+In this implementation, we wrote all code to function on a Turing Machine with a relatively small 8 bits and 8 states.